EthenStrine/site/_posts/2019-04-09-byronichero.md

 II 1-2 suggests that the woods are untraveled
 I 3 - *paradox* - society requires the presence of others - the narrator makes a "friend" of the natural world.
 I 9 - *paradox* - the narrator can neither fully express nor conceal his emotions - this suggests that the emotions are extremely powerful.
+I 10 - *apostrophe* - expresses an affinity with and love for the ocean.
+II 12-14 - the ocean is invulnerable to the actions of humanity.
+II 15-16 - *simile* - this comparison suggests humanity's insignificance.